Foucaucourt Aerodrome: Overview

 The pursuit squadrons were hampered by the bad weather, and concentrated their operations to low-level attacks on enemy infantry forces along the roads east of the River Meuse until the Armistice on 11 November.

-If most of the French units had left in September 1918, SOP 214 was billeted at "Evres", on the south rim of the airfield, 21 September to 25 October 1918, which probably means that it flew from Foucaucourt.
-SPA 215 also flew from the airfield 6 October to 4 November, both escadrilles flying missions for the American First Army.

 After the Armistice was signed, the group's squadrons continued flying training sorties from Foucaucourt.
 The 3rd Pursuit Group was disbanded on 31 December 1918, the 93rd having already left.
 The last squadron - 28th - was ordered to report to the 1st Air Depot at Colombey-les-Belles Aerodrome to demobilize in mid February 1919.
 Foucaucourt was then turned over to the 1st Air Depot for de-construction.
 All hangars and other structures were dismantled and all useful supplies and equipment were removed and sent back to the Depot for storage.
 Upon completion, the land turned over to the French government.

-Eventually the land was returned to agricultural use by the local farmers.
-Today, what was Foucaucourt Aerodrome is a series of cultivated fields located east of Foucaucourt-sur-Thabas.
-The airfield was located to the northeast of the Départmental 122/151 intersection (D122/D151), with no indications of its wartime use.